 Cook — a logistics expert who worked for IBM and Compaq — has yet to demonstrate his ability to invent new products with sufficient scale to drive Apple’s growth.

-Indeed in 2017, Netflix controlled 40% of total U.S. OTT viewing hours, followed by YouTube (18%), Hulu (14%), and Amazon (7%), according to Statista.
+Indeed, according to Statista, in 2017, Netflix controlled 40% of total U.S. OTT viewing hours, followed by YouTube (18%), Hulu (14%), and Amazon (7%).

-In addition to these rivals, Apple must face AT&T’s HBO and Disney — “which has decades of experience making hit shows and movies,” according to the Journal – and plans to launch its own streaming service later this year.
+In addition to these rivals, Apple must face AT&T’s HBO and Disney — “which has decades of experience making hit shows and movies,” according to the Journal – and plans to launch its streaming service later this year.

 Ever the cheerleader, Cook thinks Apple retains its edge.
 “Apple innovates like no other company on Earth, and we are not taking our foot off the gas,” he told investors in its January conference call.